Java Love with the Coffee Enema

 Coffee Bean Plant

 The first daring soul that decided to fill his/her enema bag with coffee is unknown.
-However, reports of coffee’s curative properties began circulating around the early 1900′s and remained in the prestigious Merck Manual until 1972.
+However, reports of coffee’s curative properties began circulating around the early 1900’s and remained in the prestigious Merck Manual until 1972.
 In the 1920s, German scientists found that a caffeine solution could open the bile ducts and stimulate the production of bile in the liver of experimental animals.
-Understanding the importance of bile and its role in removing toxins from the liver, Dr. Max Gerson, began employing coffee enemas as part of his cancer therapy in the 1930′s.
+Understanding the importance of bile and its role in removing toxins from the liver, Dr. Max Gerson, began employing coffee enemas as part of his cancer therapy in the 1930’s.
 The amazing benefits he reported from his cancer patients put coffee enemas on the map.
-Today, they are gaining more and more popularity, especially with the treatment of cancer at the Gerson Institute.
-To see for yourself, the lovely Jessica Ainscough has successfully dealt with her cancer for 2 years now strictly doing the Gerson Therapy.
+Today, they are gaining more and more popularity, especially with the treatment of cancer at the Gerson Institute, which I highly recommend by the way!

 How Does the Coffee Enema Work?